featureform/mcp-engine/README.md

 ### Server

-The FastMCP server is your core interface to the MCP protocol.
+The MCPEngine server is your core interface to the MCP protocol.
 It handles connection management, protocol compliance, and message routing:

 ```python
 # Add lifespan support for startup/shutdown with strong typing